2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 ## Acknowledgements

 - [@MinRK](https://github.com/minrk) and - [@bsipocz](https://github.com/bsipocz) for helping review a draft of this!
+- [@choldgraf](../../../authors/chris-holdgraf/_index.md) for feedback, guidance, and editing for this post and the team practices in it.
 - [JupyterHub](../../../collaborators/jupyterhub/), [JupyterBook](../../../collaborators/jupyter-book/), and [Project Jupyter](../../../collaborators/jupyter/) for teaching us a lot about open source over the years.